 Conferences/Banqueting (500/320); secretarial services; free broadband wi/fi.
 Rooms 265 (2 suites, 1 junior suite, 6 family, 5 disabled, all no smoking).
 B&B from about €85pps.
 Children welcome (under 4s free in parents room, cots available, baby sitting arranged, play ground).
 Lift.
 Room service (limited hours).
 Spa, golf (18), walking.

 An impressive double height room, the restaurant may seem a little sombre on a dark night but it's a different story on a bright summer evening (or at breakfast) when the setting can be fully enjoyed.

-The cooking is creative and has a youthful flair, but its foundations are in quality ingredients including celebrated local foods such as Pat O'Neill's pork, Wicklow Farmhouse Cheeses, and their own fresh and foraged produce.
+Executive Head Chef Brendan Collins's cooking is creative and its foundations are in quality ingredients including celebrated local foods such as Pat O'Neill's pork, Wicklow Farmhouse Cheeses, and their own fresh and foraged produce.

-Breakfast should also be excellent: fresh and dried fruit, nuts and seeds; lots of different breads; a good choice of named Irish cheeses, charcuterie and smoked fish are all among the good things offered along with a freshly cooked full Irish (at least for private guests - possibly not at weekends when large wedding groups are there).
-Small details are equally pleasing - how good to see butter served in a dish not in pre-packs, and that the the little pots of jam and honey are Irish.
+Breakfast should be excellent, with fresh and dried fruit, lots of different breads, a good choice of named Irish cheeses, charcuterie and smoked fish offered along with a freshly cooked full Irish (at least for private guests - possibly not at weekends when large wedding groups are there).